lzerodev/nextjs-dashboard/Chapter 8 - TODO List.md

 Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page.
 It might not be a good fit for a dashboard that has personalized data which is regularly updated.

 The opposite of static rendering is dynamic rendering.

+## What is Dynamic Rendering?

+With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).
+There are a couple of benefits of dynamic rendering:

+*Real-Time Data* - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.

+*User-Specific Content* - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.

+*Request Time Information* - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.